kbjorklid/GenAITextFeedback/memory-bank/progress.md

 - Memory bank initialization and documentation setup are complete.
 - Project structure (frontend and backend folders) is in place.
+- Frontend UI for cover letter input and feedback display is implemented.

 ## What's Left to Build

-- Frontend UI for cover letter input and feedback display.
-- Core text analysis logic for grammar, style, and tone.
-- Feedback generation and integration with the frontend.
-- (Potentially) Cover letter scoring/rating feature.
+- LLM integration, asking LLM to generate the feedback
+- Add visual star rating to feedback UI

 ## Current Status

-Currently in the initial setup and documentation phase.
-Core memory bank documentation is initialized and updated with project details.
-Project architecture and technology stack are defined.
-Backend API endpoint for receiving cover letter text is implemented.
-Moving to the next phase of implementing the backend logic and frontend UI.
+Frontend UI development is in progress.
+Backend API endpoint is ready to receive data.

 ## Known Issues